mads-bisgaard/mads-bisgaard.github.io/_pages/research.md

 permalink: /research/
 ---

 I don't currently work in research but from time to time I get interested in a project and write a paper about it.
 Those papers will appear below.
+You can also check out my [Google scholar page](https://scholar.google.com/citations?user=5k2fEQUAAAAJ&hl=en).

 ### Numerical Optimization, Control and Statistics